In this tutorial, we'll focus on how to install Java 8 on Ubuntu 18.04 from the terminal. By default, Ubuntu 18.04 comes with Java 11.

 - How Install java and Set Environment Variables RHEL / CentOS

-In this post, we have outlined the steps on how you can install Java on Ubuntu 18.04.
+In this tutorial, we have outlined the steps on how you can install Java 8 on Ubuntu 18.04.
 Java is crucial for a number of software applications as mentioned earlier such as Tomcat server.
 Feel free to try these steps out.
 Stay tuned for more insightful articles from us.